Each of our buildings represent a different time period or vernacular style.

 The Museum Of London has kindly donated the famous Roman Water Lifting Machine reconstruction to us in 2011.

-See how the Channel 4 'Time Team' recreated this amazing lifting machine after finding remains of a water lifting machine at the bottom of a 5m well during excavations in London.
+See how the Channel 4 'Time Team' recreated this amazing lifting machine after finding the remains of a water lifting machine at the bottom of a 5m well during excavations in London.